dagger/dagger/examples/README.md

 This example shows how to deploy a complete app with a backend, a database and a frontend.

-This app assumes the followinf infrastructure is available:
+This app assumes the following infrastructure is available:

 - AWS ECS Cluster
 - AWS ALB with a TLS certificate